 The amount shown may represent an amount other than what was actually paid.
 Payment for expenses that do not qualify such as insurance, medical expenses (including health fee), room and board, transportation (including Transportation Services Fee), or similar personal, living, or family expenses, etc will not be included in box 1.

-An electronic copy is available on the SPA by mid-January each year and provides the student detailed information on each amount reported.
+An electronic copy is available on Hokie Spa in mid-January of each year and provides the student detailed information on each amount reported.

 If consent is given to electronic viewing, students receive an email notification by mid-January alerting that the 1098-T is available to view and print through Hokie SPA.